 If you are an author or student of academic and scholarly texts

 These resources are aimed at those of us in academia.
 There are tips for students and authors, and tips for academic copy editors.
-The style essentials, once specified, are useful at the start of the writing journey for authors and students, and guide the editor at the end.
+Style essentials are useful at the start of the writing journey for authors and students, and guide the editor at the end.

 If you want to know the difference between style sheets and style guides